PROJECT: Designing a franchise model for conversion from diesel to renewable energy in rural India

 2. Crafting evidence and identifying enabling conditions for an aggregator of DG operators / Cluster Level Entity to enter the space (to ensure scaling up)

-A ‘hire to own’ model is proposed wherein the Master franchisor (TARA and cKinetics in this project) will establish a strategic collaboration with a soft funder and enable the lease of the plant and equipment to the franchisee (DG operator) with an option to purchase the asset after a pre-determined period.
+A ‘hire to own’ model was proposed wherein the Master franchisor (TARA and cKinetics in this project) established a strategic collaboration with a soft funder and enable the lease of the plant and equipment to the franchisee (DG operator) with an option to purchase the asset after a pre-determined period.

 As a comprehensive solution for community’s electricity need, DRE mini-grids enable:

 1. Economic development, by servicing micro-enterprises and creating employment